 Adults may need different levels of personal decision-making support.
-So the adult can remain as independent as possible, different options are available to suit their needs:
+Different options are available to help the adult remain as independent as possible:

 Was this page helpful?

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.